zetaraku/axios/README.md

   withCredentials: false, // default

   // `adapter` allows custom handling of requests which makes testing easier.
-  // Return a promise and supply a valid response (see lib/adapters/README.md).
+  // Return a Promise and supply a valid response (see lib/adapters/README.md).
   adapter: function (config) {
     /* ... */
   },